 Frequently Asked Questions about Coronavirus and the Game Commission

-Ranges in counties that remain in the matrix's red-phase, and where stay-at-home orders remain in place and large gatherings are prohibited will remain closed.
-Any rifle, shotgun, pistol and archery ranges on state game lands in counties that have been upgraded to yellow or green will be reopened and regular hours of operation will resume.
+Red-phase, and where stay-at-home orders remain in place and large gatherings are prohibited will be closed.
+Any rifle, shotgun, pistol and archery ranges on state game lands in counties that have been upgraded to

 Pennsylvania Department of Health: